18F/18f.gsa.gov/_join/index.md

 <!-- **We currently have no open positions at 18F.** -->

-## Open position
+## Open positions

 Links below will take you to the Technology Transformation Services join page to apply.

 <section class="usa-grid-full">
-  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/user-experience-design-lead-gs15/">Office of Acq - UX Design Lead</a>
+  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/user-experience-design-lead-gs15/">Office of Acqusition - User Experience Design Lead</a>
 </section>

 ----